vacp2p/rfc/content/docs/rfcs/38/README.md

 tags: logos/consensus,implementation/rust, implementation/python, implementation/common-lisp
 editor: Mark Evenson <mark.evenson@status.im>
 created: 01-JUL-2022
-revised: <2022-08-05 Fri 23:49Z>
+revised: <2022-08-10 Wed 08:04Z>
 contributors:
     - Álvaro Castro-Castilla
 ---

 # Abstract

-We propose to replace Nakomoto consensus mechanisms with ones which afford execution by secure leaderless, decentralization.
-We sketch a two-layer model for the practical execution of such a distributed consensus, in which an underlying binary decision mechanism is utilized to used to vote on the construction of a distributed, directed, acyclic graph.
+We propose to transition our use of resource intensive Nakomoto consensus mechanisms to more efficient, secure, leaderless ones rooted in decentralization.
+We sketch a two-layer model for the practical execution of one such a distributed consensus, in which an underlying leaderless binary decision mechanism is utilized to used to vote on the construction of a distributed, directed, acyclic graph.
 We present the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
 We outline a taxonomy of Byzantine adversaries that seek to thwart this computation's "correctness".

 # Consensus Model